Ultimate Guide Soufriere St. Lucia

 Swimming at Sugar Beach St. Lucia

 Soufrière is easily the best place to stay in St. Lucia if you’re looking for adventure, natural beauty, and an authentic island experience.
-It’s home to the most iconic sights on the island, the best things to do, and the most amazing beaches.
+It’s home to some of the best things to do on the island and the most iconic sights and beaches.

 Soufrière isn’t for everyone, though.
 If you’re looking for endless resort-style entertainment, flat roads, and a walkable tourist strip, you won’t find that here.
 But if you’re willing to rent a car, navigate the winding roads, and embrace the island’s laid-back pace, you might just love it.